Saturday's Gallagher Premiership action kicks off with a repeat of last season's final

 Wasps v Exeter live stream: How to watch from the USA

-If you live in the States, the official broadcaster of Premiership matches is NBC, with matches streamed on NBC Sports Gold so you can watch them anytime and anywhere.
+If you live in the States, the official broadcaster of Premiership matches is NBC, with matches streamed on Peacock Premium, which is available for $4.99 a month.

 We recommend VPN services in the context of legal recreational uses.
 For example: